-Visitors are treated one of the finest cuisines in the world, art galleries brimming with masterpieces, as well as rivers, forests, sandy beaches, and picturesque vineyards.
+Visitors are treated to the finest cuisine, art galleries brimming with masterpieces, as well as rivers, forests, sandy beaches, and picturesque vineyards.

 The most popular sights are generally in Paris: the Eiffel Tower, Notre Dame, the Champs-Élysée, and the Louvre can all be found here.
 The birthplace of modern European democracy never disappoints visitors.

 Germany and Canada have a lot in common.
 They are two of the most picturesque places on Earth and the people are warm and welcoming.

 Canada has the Rockies, Germany has the spectacular Bavarian Alps.
 It is deservedly known as the Cradle of Modernism and its contribution to the world can’t be underestimated.
 Einstein, Beethoven, and Marx and just a few German household names.